Cloumy074/Vanier_420-SF3-RE_F25_Team-Project/docs/project_plan/ProjectPlan_WavesSimulator.typ

 The core of the application is built up with the wave equations and their parameters.
 Thus, the main data structure will include all parameters needed to define a wave, configured by the user through the user interface.

 The application would also guide the user to understand how to use the simulator through the _Help_ menu.
 Aside, user can also save the parameters defined in the simulator in a local file and load it back when needed.
 Graph exporting feature will also be implemented to allow user to save the wave graph as an image file.

+The models should include:
+- Data Fields
+  - Including all parameters
+- Basic Constructor
+  - Default & With Parameters
+- Getters & Setters
+  - For all parameters
+- Methods for Calculations
+  - For the Waves Equation

 === View (UI/UX Design)
 The root of user interface will be implemented by using BorderPane Layout from JavaFx.
 This root will be divided into different sections: